Wang Zhizhi: NBA career

 To the surprise of almost all Chinese basketball officials and reporters, the Dallas Mavericks of the National Basketball Association selected Wang with the 36th pick in the second round of the 1999 NBA draft.
 Dallas' assistant general manager Donnie Nelson had grown an interest in Wang ever since he spotted him in a 1993 game in Russia.
 Once Wang's agent Xia Song learned about Wang's real date of birth, which made him 22 and automatically eligible for the draft, he contacted Nelson and started arranging for his client to join the NBA.
 Xia was in Dallas on draft night, and had a proof of Wang's age through his old military identification.
 Unprepared and confused, the Bayi Rockets refused to allow their only center to leave for the National Basketball Association, at least immediately.

 After long periods of negotiations, Wang was finally let go by his team and the Chinese basketball officials to pursue his NBA dream, two years after he was drafted.
 He became the first ever Chinese player to play in the National Basketball Association.
 Wang arrived in Dallas after winning his last CBA championship title when there were fewer than ten games left in the 2000–01 season.
-Despite some adjustment difficulties, Wang managed well by averaging 4.8 points per game and 1.4 rebounds per game, making the team's playoff roster.
+Despite some adjustment difficulties, Wang managed well by averaging 4.8 points per game and 1.4 rebounds per game, making the team's playoff roster joining superstars Shawn Bradley, Steve Nash, and Dirk Nowitzki.
 Two days after Dallas were eliminated from the playoffs, Wang hurried back to China to play in the 2001 East Asian Games according to an agreement formed between the Chinese authorities and the Dallas Mavericks.
 However, Wang still had one obligation to fulfill before being allowed to return to the National Basketball Association.
 His former club Bayi requested that he stay in China to play in the 2001 National Games in November 2001.
 Wang returned to Dallas after barely defeating Yao Ming's Shanghai team by one point in the final, but he found that he had a lot of catching up to do as other players already had two months of preparation and training.